pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

 We now need to let the customer click on the coins or note, and keep track of how much money (in euro) the machine has received from the customer.
-We will use another global variable — `money_received` — for this.
+A global variable — `money_received` — will let us do this.
 We'll declare it near the top of our program.
-At the start of the program, no money has been received, so we initialise it to
+When the program starts running, no money has been received, so we initialise the variable to
 zero:

 {{< commit declare-global-money-received >}}

-And then when a `Money` clone is clicked, it should increase this `money_received` variable by that clone's own `value`:
+And then when a `Money` clone is clicked, it should increase this `money_received` variable by that clone's own `value`.
+Remember we need to declare `global money_received` to tell Python we want to update a global variable.

 {{< commit accumulate-money-received >}}